gchux/cloud-run-tcpdump/README.md

 -    While it is true that [Cloud Storage volume mounts](https://cloud.google.com/run/docs/configuring/services/cloud-storage-volume-mounts) is available in prevew, GCSFuse is used instead to minimize the required configuration to deploy a Revision instrumented with the `tcpdump` sidecar.

      >    **NOTE***: this is also the reason why the base image for the `tcpdump` sidecar is `ubuntu:22.04` and not something lighter like `alpine`.
 GCSFuse pre-built packages are only available for Debian and RPM based distributions.

+-    While setting `PCAP_ORDER` to `true` is a good alternative for low traffic scenarios, it is recommended setting it to `false` for most other cases since the level of concurrency is reduced (only for translations) in order to guarantee packet order.

+     >    **NOTE**: packet order means the order in which the underlying engine ([`gopacket`](https://github.com/google/gopacket)) delivers captured packets.

+-    Use scheduled packet capturing ( `PCAP_USE_CRON` and other advanced flags ) if you don't need to capture packets 100% of insntance runtime as it will reduce the number of `PCAP files`.

+     >    **NOTE**: this sidecar is subject to [Cloud Run CPU allocation](https://cloud.google.com/run/docs/configuring/cpu-allocation) configuration; so if the revision is configured to only allocate CPU during request processing, then CPU will also be throttled for the sidecar.
+This means that when CPU is only allocated during requesr processing, no packet capturing will happen outside request processing.

 ## Download and Merge all PCAP Files